abhaypuri/Comp_599_Project/README.md

 Project Members - Abhay Puri & Sara Besharati

 ## Dataset
+The data is present in the data folder

 ## Code
 We have provided 3 parts for our work and most of the code is in the .ipynb and it can be run on either google colab or kaggle.